strewm/Gotta-Latte-Do/README.md

-# Remember the Bootcamp
+# Got a Latte Do
-1st group project - "Remember the Bootcamp"
+1st group project - "Got a Latte Do"